airbnb/swift/swift.md

 )
 ```

-* **When an `if` statement becomes too long, wrap it with a new line after each of its clauses.** This includes the last clause: put the opening curly brace on a new line to ensure proper indentation of the statement body.
+* **[2.6](#2.6) When an `if` statement becomes too long, wrap it with a new line after each of its clauses.** This includes the last clause: put the opening curly brace on a new line to ensure proper indentation of the statement body.

 ```swift
 if